KellyVimbaiMuraicho/We_Think_Code_Projects/README.md

 plates.py, implements a program that prompts the user for a vanity plate and then outputs Valid if meets all of the requirements or Invalid if it does not.
 Assuming that any letters in the user’s input will be uppercase.

 nutrition.py, implements a program that prompts consumers users to input a fruit (case-insensitively) and then outputs the number of calories in one portion of that fruit, per the FDA’s poster for fruits, which is also available as text.
 Capitalization aside, assume that users will input fruits exactly as written in the poster (e.g., strawberries, not strawberry).
 Ignore any input that isn’t a fruit.

+fuel.py implements a program that prompts the user for a fraction, formatted as X/Y, wherein each of X and Y is a positive integer, and then outputs, as a percentage rounded to the nearest integer, how much fuel is in the tank.
+If, though, 1% or less remains, output E instead to indicate that the tank is essentially empty.
+And if 99% or more remains, output F instead to indicate that the tank is essentially full.